-In this video tutorial, you will learn how to implement Local Admin Password Solution (or Local Password Management) called LAPS.
+In this video tutorial, you will learn how to implement a Local Admin Password Solution (or Local Password Management) called LAPS.
 First, we are going to install it onto the domain controller and on the endpoints.
-Then I will show you how to configure it with the PowerShell, how to configure the group policy and effectively how it works, including grabbing the hashes.
+Then I will show you how to configure it with PowerShell, how to configure the group policy, and effectively how it works, including grabbing the hashes.

 Pass the Hash attack